yueMaHello/TravelCircleModel/README.md

 # Travel Circle Model
 This is a Nodejs web application using Arcgis Javascript API.It can show the trips information for each travel zone according to different purposes.
 After the user clicks on a travel zone on the map, a groups of circles will show on the map.
-Circles size shows the amount of trips.
+Size of circles shows the amount of trips.

 ## Set Up
 #### From Github: